-Your A/C system is working away through another Longmont summer and then your cool air stops coming out.
-You call an AC expert to come out to evaluate the problem and before it’s over you’re going to have to pay a pretty penny for the repair.
-So at what point should you surrender and just change out your current air conditioning equipment?
+Your A/C system is working away through another Longmont summer and then your cool air stops blowing.
+You call an air conditioner expert to come over and evaluate the problem and before it’s over you’re going to have to pay a pretty penny for the repair.
+So at what point should you surrender and just change out your current AC equipment?

-Naturally as your system ages it’s likely to malfunction and lose efficiency.
-Air conditioners over nine years old are now much less efficient than the current energy-efficient equipment available today.
-Furthermore, if your AC is more than 14 years old, you are probably going to put in more money over time to keep it running than if you just bought a new, energy-efficient A/C system.
+Obviously the older your system gets, the more it’s likely to malfunction and lose efficiency.
+Air conditioning systems over eight years old are already much less efficient than the current energy-efficient equipment available today.
+Furthermore, if your equipment is more than 14 years old, you are probably going to invest more money over time to keep it running than if you just bought a new, energy-efficient A/C system.

-To keep on topic with the above theme, at some point it’s going to cost more to invest in new parts and fix issues than it would to just invest in a new air conditioner.
-Another factor to remember is R-22, the typical refrigerant for old A/C equipment, is being withdrawn from the market for the welfare of the environment.
-If your air conditioning system was produced before 2010, you will most likely see a large increase in the cost of your refrigerant until you replace your system.
+To keep on topic with the theme above, at some point it’s going to cost more to invest in new parts and repair issues than it would to just invest in a new A/C. Another factor to remember is R-22, the typical refrigerant for old air conditioning equipment, is being withdrawn from the market for the well-being of the environment.
+If your air conditioning system was manufactured before 2010, you will most likely see a large increase in the cost of your refrigerant until you replace your system.

-Technology is continuously improving and with that comes more energy-efficient AC equipment.
-New equipment tends to cost less to use because they are capable of cooling the home more efficiently, decreasing your utility bills – and who doesn’t enjoy that?
+Engineering is continuously improving and with that comes more energy-efficient A/C systems.
+Equipment now tends to cost less to use because they are capable of cooling the home more efficiently, decreasing your utility bills – and who doesn’t enjoy that?

-To set-up a no-charge in-home estimate to replace your current inefficient A/C equipment, call Service Experts Heating & Air Conditioning at 303-647-5749.
-We will come over, review your current air conditioning system, and discuss all of your options with you so you can make the best choice for your home.
-For more information on if now is the right time to upgrade, download our free Home Heating and Cooling for Dummies eBook.
+To set-up a no-charge in-home estimate to replace your current inefficient air conditioner, call Service Experts Heating & Air Conditioning at 303-647-5749.
+We will come over, evaluate your current air conditioning system, and discuss all of your options with you so you can make the right decision for your home.
+For additional information about if now is the best time to upgrade, download our free Home Heating and Cooling for Dummies eBook.